-Inclusionary Zoning Payments In Lieu
+3. Inclusionary Zoning Payments In Lieu

 The inclusionary zoning by law allows for developers to either build a unit off site and/or provide a payment to the Town in lieu of building affordable units.
-Under this provision, one unit of affordable homeownership was created off site, and the Trust is receiving payments from the Developer of Duxbury Estates.
-To date, the town has received \$135,000 based on 22 building permits being issued.
-If the project is fully built out, the developer is obligated to pay an additional \$945,000 at the 39th building permit request.
+Under this provision, one unit of affordable homeownership was created off site, and the Trust has been receiving payments from the Developer of Duxbury Estates which make up the majority of its savings to date.